 Faculty members on sabbatical for one semester receive the full salary provided in the contract during the sabbatical period and full employment benefits.
-Faculty members who are on sabbatical for a full academic year receive three-sixths of the July 2018 53 | P a g e salary provided in the contract in the sabbatical year and full employment benefits.
+Faculty members who are on sabbatical for a full academic year receive three-sixths of the salary provided in the contract in the sabbatical year and full employment benefits.
 Annual raises are not withheld due to sabbatical leave, and both the faculty member and the college [university] continue to pay their normal share toward retirement contributions (proportionate to the salary paid), and other employee benefits.
 A faculty member on sabbatical may also receive other forms of faculty development funding from the college [university].